susanyang17/doc/dev-ref/faq.md

     implement your user permission features with ZSS.
 Please refer to the following sections:
       - Hide the toolbar and the context menu to prevent editing.
-Please refer to [keikai spreadsheet Essentials/Working with Spreadsheet/Control Components](ZK_Spreadsheet_Essentials/Working_with_Spreadsheet/Control_Components "wikilink").
+Please refer to [Keikai spreadsheet Essentials/Working with Spreadsheet/Control Components](ZK_Spreadsheet_Essentials/Working_with_Spreadsheet/Control_Components "wikilink").
       - Disable available functions for different users.
-Please refer to [keikai spreadsheet Essentials/Working with Spreadsheet/Advanced/Disable Functions](ZK_Spreadsheet_Essentials/Working_with_Spreadsheet/Advanced/Disable_Functions "wikilink").
+Please refer to [Keikai spreadsheet Essentials/Working with Spreadsheet/Advanced/Disable Functions](ZK_Spreadsheet_Essentials/Working_with_Spreadsheet/Advanced/Disable_Functions "wikilink").
       - Protect sheets and set available actions.
 Refer to